Task Arithmetic can Mitigate Synthetic-to-Real Gap in Automatic Speech Recognition: Results Discussion

 The Tiny model, while achieving a higher average improvement of 19.48\%, shows considerable performance gains in the 'Cooking' (41.11\%) and 'Weather' (30.42\%) domains.
 However, it experiences a performance degradation in the 'Music' domain (-13.47\%).
 This suggests that while the Tiny model can benefit significantly from the \method task vector in certain domains, its overall adaptability might be limited compared to larger models due to its reduced model size.

-Interestingly, the Small model exhibits an average relative WER improvement of 12.43\%, with significant performance enhancement in the 'Social' (26.04\%) and 'Music' (27.56\%) domains.
+Interestingly, the Small model exhibits an average relative WER improvement of 12.43\%, with substantial gains in the 'Social' (26.04\%) and 'Music' (27.56\%) domains.
 However, it shows a notable degradation in the 'Weather' domain (-31.91\%), indicating potential overfitting or sensitivity to specific acoustic variations.

 These results highlight the importance of model size in ASR adaptation using the \method task vector.
 The Base model consistently provides balanced performance across most domains, suggesting it strikes a good balance between model size and performance.
 In contrast, the Tiny and Small models show varying degrees of effectiveness.